 Using a secondary dataset means ensuring that the data is relevant, in other words if the units of measurement are not the same as those desired by the researcher, or the concepts applied differ in any way from those needed by the work, secondary data can have a lack of relevance to a new study.
 Using data that is not entirely relevant can be a major disadvantage of secondary data.

 Opting for secondary data may seem like a cost and time effective method of gathering the data you need for your study, but it is important to assess the source of the data and thus how valid and reliable it may be.
 In other words, this disadvantage can be that the source is not viable which puts any conclusions drawn by your own study into question.

 It can be tempting to choose secondary data, but an important disadvantage is that there may be insufficient levels of data to answer your own research questions.
 In other words, before choosing to follow the secondary research route it is vital to ensure that there is sufficient data in the field to meet your needs.

-Clearly there are some major disadvantages to using secondary research, however if the data collected is assessed for viability, dependability and fit to the current research work, it can still be a major benefit for your own work.
+Clearly, there are some major disadvantages to using secondary research, however, if the data collected is assessed for viability, dependability and fit to the current research work, it can still be a major benefit for your own work.
+Now you can also read about the advantages of secondary research.
 If you need help selecting and analysing secondary data for your project or dissertation, get in touch today!